Teksta versija

 Final Provisions

 Section 47.
-Funds acquired as a result of the alienation of the property of a public person shall be credited to the budget of the relevant public person after covering the expenditures of alienation.
-The amount of the expenditures of alienation shall be determined in accordance with the procedures laid down by the Cabinet.
+Funds acquired as a result of the alienation of a property of a public entity shall be transferred into the budget of the relevant public entity after covering the alienation expenditures.
+The amount of alienation expenditures of shall be determined in accordance with the procedures laid down by the Cabinet.

 [22 June 2005; 21 October 2010]

 Section 48.
-Upon alienating movable property or aggregation of property containing movable property, a deed of transfer of property shall be drawn up.
+When alienating a movable property or aggregation of properties containing the movable property, a deed on the transfer of property shall be drawn up.

 Transitional Provisions